Related articles as a way to keep readers

 Google's algorithms, being incredibly complex, must evaluate to some extent whether users who land on a page are interested in it.
 That is why there is such a thing as the percentage of failures.
 It determines if the user interacted with the page after visiting it, or quickly closed it without much response.
 Therefore, this factor is very important for bloggers, since the person who creates the content automatically wants to be read.

-There is another interesting and very useful option for eliminating this overage.
+There is another interesting and very useful option to eliminate the excess of this rate.
 Namely, these are related posts to which this material is devoted.

-Similar posts are other articles related to a topic similar to the one you are currently reading.
-In other words, these are related articles.
+Related posts are other articles related to a topic similar to the one you are currently reading.
+In other words, these are similar articles.

-For example, when you read a text, you are at the end of it.
+For example, after reading a text, you find yourself at the end of it.
 In this situation, you can either leave the site or simply move on to the next article.
-By providing the reader with similar content, there is a good chance they will want to click and view the next article.
+By providing the reader with similar content, there is a good chance they will want to click and view the next piece.

 The above form is the most classic example of linked posts.
 Its advantage is transparency and well-exposed images.

 By the way, I invite you to our other article, where we discussed Hick's law.
-It's about the paradox of choice - interesting reading.
+This is exactly what the paradox of choice is - an interesting read.

 Similar to the first method, but this time we use a list.
 Post titles are definitely more colorful here, so if you can formulate interesting titles, this way of presenting related posts can be very effective.